jarrett-pon/IGN-CodeFoo6/README.md

 # IGN-CodeFoo
 Hello my name is Jarrett Pon and this is my application to IGN's Code Foo 6.
-My application can also be viewed at http://www.jarrettpon.com/codefoo/public/ Below is my bio and additional explanations to the problems I completed for Code Foo.
+Below is my bio and additional explanations to the problems I completed for Code Foo.

+Update: This was an application to IGN Code Foo 6 submitted around April 2016.
+Based on this submission, I was one of six candidates out of 50+ applicants choosen to take part in IGN's Code Foo internship program.
+This project is not reflective of my best work and current ability however I like to keep one of my original projects.

 # Bio
 To supplement my video, I will extend my bio.
 I graduated May 2015 with a B.S. in chemical engineering at University of Missouri.
 Since graduating I have decided to pursue a career in tech industry.
 Even though my degree is in ChemE, I have always had interest in coding and computer science.
 On two occasions I seriously contemplated switching my degree to computer science but ended up sticking to my original degree.
 However during my time at college, I did study C and take a Matlab course.
 With Matlab, I created a vapor equilibrium calculator for specific three component systems in Matlab with a GUI.
 In addition, I have experience with working in teams, exposed me to project management skills, and presenting information.